kevindimayuga/svg-logo-maker-kd/README.md

 - Clone repo onto local device
 - Open repo in local CLI
-- Make sure node packages are installed by running 'npm i'
+- Make sure node packages are installed by running `npm i`
+    - `Inquirer` and `Jest` need to be installed within the package.json
-- Run 'node index.js' in CLI
+- Run `node index.js` in CLI
 -

 ## Credits